Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

 - **Context Isolation:** The AI’s processing context will be isolated, ensuring that user-generated content cannot alter system-level instructions or modify AI behavior unexpectedly.
 - **Output Validation:** AI-generated outputs will be validated to detect and block any unauthorized commands or sensitive data disclosures before reaching the user interface.

-## Secure Multiplayer & Fair Play
+## v.
+Secure Multiplayer & Fair Play
 Since the game features **multiplayer components**, additional security measures are needed to **prevent cheating, exploits, and unauthorized modifications.**

 - **Server-Side Game Logic Validation:** All crucial game logic (e.g., deck-building, in-game purchases) will be validated **on the server**, preventing client-side tampering.
 This ensures that users cannot manipulate game data on their own devices.
 - **Cheat Detection Algorithms:** Player behavior will be **analyzed for anomalies**, such as **impossible win rates, artificially inflated resources, or modified game files.** This allows us to detect and prevent cheating.
 - **Secure WebSocket Connections:** Multiplayer communication will use **secure WebSocket connections** with end-to-end encryption to prevent interception.
 This ensures that player interactions remain private and tamper-proof.

-## Disaster Recovery & Incident Response
+## vi.
+Disaster Recovery & Incident Response
 A well-defined **disaster recovery plan** ensures security incidents are handled effectively:

 - **Automated Backups:** Game data will be backed up **daily** with encrypted storage.
 This ensures that data can be restored in the event of a failure.